viniciushisao/t-challenge/README.md

 1. I am using a sort of KnapSack problem solving algorithm.
 Is Bin Packing better?
 1. All the times I am generating the KnapSack matrix.
 1. Maybe a tutorial on how running tests in command line?
+1. The problem says *No talk title has numbers in it.* but in the output result it has numbers.
+Anyway, I followed the the output but this is an easy fix.
+1. The problem says *The networking event can start no earlier than 4:00 and no later than 5:00* but in the output in the track 2 people will be doing nothing from 4:15pm to 5pm.
+Mine I got networking events right after the last talk.

 ## More References